collabora/WhisperLive/README.md

                       -fw "/path/to/custom/faster/whisper/model"
 ```

 - TensorRT backend.
-Currently, we only recommend docker setup for TensorRT.
+Currently, we recommend to only use the docker setup for TensorRT.
 Follow [TensorRT_whisper readme](https://github.com/collabora/WhisperLive/blob/main/TensorRT_whisper.md) which works as expected.
 Make sure to build your TensorRT Engines before running the server with TensorRT backend.
 ```bash
 # Run English only model
 python3 run_server.py -p 9090 \